 In addition to consulting services for public and private collections, Hodges Taylor Art Consultancy organizes special exhibitions and events in our office and private gallery space.
 Our vision for the space is to cultivate collaboration, curiosity and conversation around art, as has been at the core of our business since opening our doors in 1980.
 The space features exhibitions throughout the year and is available to the community for private and public events.

-Hodges Taylor Art Consultancy is open on Saturdays from 11-4 and by appointment.
+Hodges Taylor Art Consultancy is open Wednesday through Friday from 11 to 4 and by appointment.